Prisoner's dilemma: Strategy for the prisoner's dilemma

 Two prisoners are separated into individual rooms and cannot communicate with each other.
+It is assumed that both prisoners understand the nature of the game, have no loyalty to each other, and will have no opportunity for retribution or reward outside of the game.
 The normal game is shown below:

-It is assumed that both prisoners understand the nature of the game, have no loyalty to each other and will have no opportunity for retribution or reward outside of the game.
 Regardless of what the other decides, each prisoner gets a higher reward by betraying the other ("defecting").
 The reasoning involves analyzing both players' best responses: B will either cooperate or defect.
-If B cooperates, A should defect, because going free is better than serving 2 years.
-If B defects, A should also defect, because serving 5 years is better than serving 10.
+If B cooperates, A should defect, because going free is better than serving 1 year.
+If B defects, A should also defect, because serving 2 years is better than serving 3.
 So, either way, A should defect since defecting is A's best response regardless of B's strategy.
 Parallel reasoning will show that B should defect.

-Defection always results in a better payoff than cooperation, so it is a strictly dominant strategy for both A and B. Mutual defection is the only strong Nash equilibrium in the game (ie. the only outcome from which each player could only do worse by unilaterally changing strategy).
-The dilemma is that mutual cooperation yields a better outcome than mutual defection but is not the rational outcome because the choice to cooperate, from a self-interested perspective, is irrational.
-Thus, Prisoner's dilemma is a game where the Nash equilibrium is not Pareto efficient.
+Defection always results in a better payoff than cooperation, so it is a strictly dominant strategy for both players.
+Mutual defection is the only strong Nash equilibrium in the game.
+Since the collectively ideal result of mutual cooperation is irrational from a self-interested standpoint, this Nash equilibrium is not Pareto efficient.